The Demand for Pediatric Nurses and How a DNP/PNP Can Help

 Baylor University’s online DNP-PNP courses expose students to the critical issues facing pediatric nurse practitioners across various health care settings.
 Adding to that preparation is the option of dual tracks of study to afford future pediatric nurse practitioners the option to specialize in primary or acute care.

-The DNP-PNP program also provides clinical placement services for enrolled students so they can experience the pace of practice for those in professional pediatric nurse practitioner jobs.
+The DNP-PNP program also provides clinical placement support for enrolled students so they can experience the pace of practice for those in professional pediatric nurse practitioner jobs.

 Pediatric nurse practitioner jobs can present some of the most challenging work within the nursing field, however, it can also be some of the most rewarding.
 Tap into those pediatric nurse benefits with Baylor University’s online DNP-PNP program to take your nursing career to the next level.